 The amount of traffic that your company would get from news sources after a feature will surpass what you were previously receiving and change your perception of good traffic.
 News sources are highly trusted by their respective fans and they turn out in high numbers to check out products or services that have been featured by the outlet.

 Links from high authority news sources like Mashable, VentureBeat, TechCrunch, Vogue, GQ, etc, will totally improve your search engine rankings because of the amount of authority they add to your backlinks.

 In order to receive such unexpected features, you want to make it as easy as possible for the journalist to feature your company without having to contact you in the first place or set up an interview.
-The way to do that is to come up with a compelling and well-designed press kit.
+One way to do that is to come up with a compelling and well-designed press kit.

 Essentially, a press kit is a page on your website that has resources and information for reporters and journalists.
 This page does not necessarily have to be on the main menu, in fact, most journalists know not to look for it there.
 Instead, it should take a good position on a secondary menu or the footer section because the journalists will be looking for it there.

-What is in a Press kit?
+What is in a press kit?

-1) Your story:
+1) Your story

 Remember that journalists and reporters do not just write the news.
 They tell stories.
 Journalism is about storytelling.
 Compelling stories win the news and win the audience.
 No journalist wants to write about a startup that lacks an interesting story, or a story at all.
 There will be no point.

-2) Company facts:
+2) Company facts

-4) Your team:
+4) Your team

-6) Contact information:
+6) Contact information

-There could be a chance that some information which a certain journalist is looking for couldn’t be found in your press kit.
-The contact information will make it easy for them to reach you.
-Make an email dedicated to press or media.
+There is a chance that specific information that a journalist is looking for couldn’t be found in your press kit.
+Your contact information will make it easy for them to reach you.
+Create an email address dedicated to press or media.
 It could be something like firstname.lastname@example.org or email@example.com.
-Make it apparent and put it somewhere easy to get.
+Make it apparent and put it in a prominent spot on your press kit.

-7) Social media influence:
+7) Social media metrics